Skip to main content

 TrueClara parses your Next.js app into a route graph, then overlays each deploy on top of it — so a release isn’t a list of commits, it’s a picture of which routes and edges actually moved, and which one started costing you.

-what it observes
+what it proves

 observation 01

-see link health →
+see impact evidence →

 observation 02